 Teaching.
-I teach courses on phonology, morphology, and syntax at undergraduate and postgraduate level, with an emphasis on English.
+I teach courses on phonology, morphology, syntax, syntax-pragmatics, and dialectology at undergraduate and postgraduate level, with an emphasis on English.
 I am interested in advising theses on any subject within formal linguistics, in particular syntax, morphology, and discourse-structure, concerning varieties of English, or concerning cross-linguistic comparisons between English and other Germanic languages and/or Turkish.

 Research.
 I adopt a broadly generative approach to linguistic analysis.
 My specialisations are, in roughly the following order: syntax, the semantics and pragmatics of information- and discourse-structure, morphology (in particular, Distributed Morphology), and prosody.
 To date, my two main research interests have been the distribution of various forms of parenthesis and ellipsis, within and across languages.
 I am also interested in dialectal variation in English, and have conducted research into syntactic phenomena that are present in some varieties of British English (such as my own) but not others.